standardnotes/syncing-server/SESSIONS.md

           }
         }
         ```
-    1. The provided `refresh_token` is invalid.
+    1. The provided `refresh_token` is expired.
 If so, the following JSON response is returned:

-        HTTP Status Code: `401 Unauthorized`
+        HTTP Status Code: `400 Bad Request`
         ```json
         {
           "error": {
             "tag": "expired-refresh-token",
-            "message": "The provided refresh token has expired."
+            "message": "The refresh token has expired."
           }
         }
         ```